gracinting/Gracin_BSE/index.md

 Adaptive Thresholding calculates thresholds for small regions of the image.
 This means different areas of the image can have different threshold values, making it much more effective in uneven lighting conditions—like reading a sign outdoors with shadows.

+---
+layout: default
+title: My Robotics Project Code
+---

+# My Robotics Project Code

+This page showcases the core Python code for two major components of my robotics project: an Adaptive Thresholding with OCR Overlay application, and a MobileNetV2-based Real-time Object Detection Vision App.

+---

-# Adaptive Threshold with OCR Overlay
+## 1. Adaptive Threshold with OCR Overlay (Python)

 This Python script demonstrates a real-time computer vision application using a Raspberry Pi camera (`picamera2`), OpenCV (`cv2`) for image processing, Tesseract OCR (`pytesseract`) for text detection, and `tkinter` for displaying the video feed with OCR results.

-## Key Features:
+### Key Features:

 * **Real-time Camera Feed:** Captures frames from a Raspberry Pi camera.
 * **Grayscale Conversion & Adaptive Thresholding:** Processes frames to enhance text regions.